hi-ogawa/vite-plugins/packages/ssr-css/README.md

 # vite-plugin-ssr-css

-Provides `virtual:ssr-css.css` to collect styles reachable from `entries`.
+This plugin provides `virtual:ssr-css.css` to collect styles reachable from `entries`.

+Currently this works only during development.

 ## usage